LT-Lily/complete-javascript-course/16-Asynchronous/starter/CALLBACKHELL.md

 # Advantage of using promises

-- 1. No longer need ot rely on events and callbacks passed into asynchronous functions to handle asynchronous results.
+- 1. No longer need to rely on events and callbacks passed into asynchronous functions to handle asynchronous results.
      Events and callbacks can sometimes cause unpredictable results.
 - 2. Instead of nesting callbacks, we can chain promises for a sequence of asynchronous operations: escaping callback hell.